so, what’s going on?

 Please be aware that we are not your average heritage railway project.
 There are no preserved station buildings, we don’t run beautifully restored trains and there isn’t a gift shop!
 What we have are the remains of a former Dorset Central Railway / Somerset & Dorset Joint Railway station within a landscaped rural setting.
 On work party days, team members are on hand to chat to visitors and answer any questions.
 Light refreshments are usually available in return for a donation to the Spetisbury Station Project.
 However, visitors are welcome at the station at any time to explore the site or maybe enjoy a picnic overlooking the Stour Valley, and there are several grassed areas and benches / picnic tables around the site.
 Birds of prey and other wildlife can be seen from the station, and we help nature by providing bird boxes around the site and not cutting back vegetation during the nesting season.
 It is also a perfect base to walk or cycle the North Dorset Trailway, which starts at Spetisbury station and goes as far as Sturminster Newton mostly along the old railway, or explore the nearby Spetisbury Rings iron age hill fort.
 Why not download and print our Spetisbury station guide.
 To find us, please click here.

 The signal box was a ground level structure which came into use on 29th April 1901.
 It was probably a Somerset & Dorset Joint Railway Type 2 design box and had a nine-lever frame controlling the crossover points between the two lines as well as the signals.
 The signal box was a block post to break the six mile gap between Blandford and Bailey Gate, but it was little used and closed on 10th August 1952.
 During excavation, several intact glass Leclanché jars were found, which were early cell batteries used to provide current for the signalling equipment.
+Look out for the piece of ironwork just outside the front wall made by the Railway & General Engineering Company Ltd of Nottingham which would have supported the signal and pointwork pulleys.
 Due to its proximity to the road bridge parapet, the site of the signal box has been fenced off.

 The bridge was originally built for double track around 1857, although a second line was only provided in 1901.
 It crosses the lane to South Farm and was designated by the S&DJR bridge number 213 Spetisbury Station Bridge.
 It is likely the iron railings on top of the parapets were added during station reconstruction around 1900.